-CALIFORNIA: Neither component of this mixture is listed by California under the SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT OF 1986 (Proposition 65).
+CALIFORNIA: None of the components of this mixture is listed by California under the SAFE DRINKING WATER AND TOXIC ENFORCEMENT ACT OF 1986 (Proposition 65).

-WARNING: The combustion of carbon dioxide produces carbon monoxide-a chemical known to the State of California to cause birth defects or other reproductive harm.
+WARNING: The combustion of this mixture produces carbon monoxide-a chemical known to the State of California to cause birth defects or other reproductive harm.